-Whether studying math with Perdocere or pursuing other academic subjects, these writings by Quintilian (ancient Rome) on education are insightful and relevant for parents and students.
+Whether studying Math, Science, or SAT & ACT Prep with me, or pursuing other academic subjects, these writings by Quintilian (ancient Rome) on education are insightful and relevant for parents and students.

 A pupil should be put under an eminent teacher at first, not under an inferior one [1-3].
 Mistakes of parents as to this point [3-4].
 The best teacher can teach little things best, as well as great ones [5-9].
 The pupils of eminent teachers will afford better examples to each other [10-12].